Representation of Hamilton-Jacobi equation in optimal control theory with unbounded control set: Introduction

-Now we present differences between faithful representations with unbounded and compact control sets.
-The fact that a control set is not compact causes significant problems in applications which we discuss below in details.
+We present differences between representations with unbounded and compact control sets.
+The fact that a control set is not compact makes significant problems in applications which we discuss below.
 Therefore, compactness of a control set must be replaced by another property that is convenient in practice.
 The following property which is a consequence of our construction of a faithful representation plays a role of such extra-property:

 Our extra-property is apparently new.
 In literature one usually requires coercivity of the function $l(t,x,\cdot)$; see, e.g. \cite[Condition ($A_4$)]{FR0}.
+However, the function $l(t,x,\cdot)$ from our faithful representation $(A,f,l)$ does not have this property.
+Coercivity of the function $l(t,x,\cdot)$ enables us to study not only measurability of controls but also its integrability.
+In this paper the extra-property plays a similar role; see Remarks \ref{extraproperty} and \ref{cor-bvocp-rem}.
+It is well-known that in applications one requires at least integrability of controls.
+In the case when the control set is compact the above problem does not occur, because every measurable control with values in the compact control set is integrable.

 In general, the value functions \eqref{fwwp} and \eqref{fwfl} are not equal.
 However, in our case these value functions are identical due to the extra-property; see Corollary \ref{cor-reduct}.
-Moreover, we obtain a relation between variational and optimal control problems; see Theorem~\ref{thm-reduct}.
-Similar relations are obtained by Olech \cite{CO-69} and Rockafellar \cite{RTR73,RTR} considering measurable controls.
-The controls that we consider are integrable.
-This integrability plays a key role in proofs of regularities of value functions.
-Let us observe that if the control set $A$ is compact, then every measurable control $a(\cdot)$ with values in $A$ is integrable.
-However, in our situation the control set $A$ is unbounded.

-In Subsection \ref{lccclscvf} we see that the value function is locally Lipschitz continuous.
-Proof of this fact requires equi-boundedness of optimal controls.
-Of course, if the control set is compact, then controls are equi-bounded.
-In the case that the control set is unbounded the extra-property implies equi-boundedness of optimal controls; see Theorem~\ref{thm-wokp-os}.
-More precisely, using necessary conditions for the variational problem of Loewen-Rockafellar \cite{L-R} we show that the conjugate $H^{\ast}(\cdot,x(\cdot),\dot{x}(\cdot))$ is bounded along optimal trajectories $x(\cdot)$.
-The extra-property enables to transfer boundedness of the conjugate to equi-boundedness of optimal controls; see Section~\ref{thm-equi-bound-ocs} for details.
+Moreover, we obtain a fundamental relation between variational and optimal control problems; see Theorem \ref{thm-reduct}.
+More precisely, we consider a variational problem associated with the given Lagrangian $L$.
+We define Hamiltonian $H$ as the Legendre-Fenchel transform of $L$ in its velocity variable.
+Applying our result to Hamiltonian $H$ we obtain its faithful representation $(A,f,l)$.
+Then the variational problem associated with Lagrangian $L$ is equivalent to the optimal control problem associated with the triple $(A,f,l)$.
+Earlier, Olech \cite{CO-69} and Rockafeller \cite{RTR73,RTR} investigated the opposite problem.
+They considered the optimal control problem associated with the given triple $(A,f,l)$.
+Using this triple they defined Lagrangian $L$ in such a way that the optimal control problem associated with the triple $(A,f,l)$ is equivalent to the variational problem associated with Lagrangian $L$.